projectsveltos/.github/profile/README.md

 And let's not forget about the documentation!
 Head over to [projectsveltos.io](http://projectsveltos.io/) for the full scoop.

-And if you love Sveltos as much as we do, show us some love with a [:star:](https://github.com/projectsveltos/sveltos-manager).
+And if you love Sveltos as much as we do, [give us](https://github.com/projectsveltos/sveltos-manager) a [:star:](https://github.com/projectsveltos/sveltos-manager).
 Your support means a lot to us. **Thank you 🙏.**

 ## Features List